nrfconnect/sdk-edge-ai/doc/integrations/nrf_edgeai.rst

 Solution architecture
 *********************

-The integration is implemented as a wrapper library (`lib/nrf_edgeai`) that adapts models and runtime helpers from the `Nordic Edge AI Lab`_ to the nRF Connect SDK build system.
+The integration is implemented as a C library (`lib/nrf_edgeai`) that adapts signal processing premitives, models and runtime helpers from the `Nordic Edge AI Lab`_ to the nRF Connect SDK build system.
 Models are typically distributed as generated C sources (header + C files) which are consumed by the sample applications.

-The wrapper exposes a small API that abstracts model initialization, input feeding and inference execution so that applications can remain model-agnostic.
+The library exposes a small API that abstracts model initialization, input feeding and inference execution so that applications can remain model-agnostic.

 Kconfig and common options